Gift-Chukwudi/Data-Analysis/Excel_Projects/Sales_Forecast/README.md

 - Total Net sales was $118.73 M.
 - Profit totaled $16.89 M.
 - Total units sold over the period reached about 1.13M.
-- Profit margin stood at approximately 14.2%
+- Total revenue stood at approximately $127.93 M.

 **ii.
 Column Chart:** Used a Column Chart to showcase the number of units sold per country.